 The right to use assets were computed based on the net present value of the future lease payments (including the default 3% per year increase) discounted using the weighted-average interest rates of the outstanding bonds and PENNVEST loans of the respective systems.
 Such discount rates were 4.34% and 2.87% for the Water and Sewer right to use assets, respectively.

-During the year ended December 31, 2020 and December 31, 2019, the Authority recorded \$6,070,090 and \$6,070,090 of amortization expense as shown, respectively.
+During the year ended December 31, 2021, the Authority recorded \$6,070,090 of amortization expense.

 Future required payments on the lease obligation are as follows:

 Water